QuentinAmbard/avrilog/avrilog-server/README.md

     	}
     }

+##Startup

+edit the init.d script with your config (sample at the root of the project), change the SERVER_HOME and add your custom parameters on AVRILOG_PARAMETER

+register the script for startup :

+    update-rc.d avrilog-server defaults

 ##Monitoring
 At least a primitive java process monitoring might be a good idea, for example with shinken and jstat http://exchange.nagios.org/directory/Plugins/Java-Applications-and-Servers/check_jstat/details